• 01.37P Sciences

 Biography

-After an MSc in Soil Science with a focus on biogeochemical cycles (1991), I moved into oceanography for PhD research on CO2 air-sea exchange in the Atlantic and Southern Oceans.
+After an MSc in Soil Science with a focus on biogeochemical cycles (1991), I moved into oceanography for PhD research on air-sea exchange of carbon dioxide (CO2) in the Atlantic and Southern Oceans.
 The oceans cover two-thirds of our Blue Planet and major findings are still being made.
 The multidisciplinary, seagoing fieldwork is a fun aspect of oceanography.
-Central in my research are processes affecting the air-sea transfer of natural long-lived greenhouse gases (carbon dioxide, methane, nitrous oxide) and the marine carbon cycle in a changing climate, notably the role of marine biota, ocean circulation, stratification, iron supply, sea ice and ocean acidification.
+Central in my research are processes affecting the air-sea transfer of the greenhouse gas CO2 and the marine carbon cycle in a changing climate, notably the role of marine biota, ocean circulation, stratification, iron supply, sea ice and ocean acidification.

 Data quality and access to marine biogeochemical data are important, especially for studies of longterm variation and change.
-I contribute to these aims as chair of the Surface Ocean CO2 Atlas (SOCAT), a high-profile activity by the international marine carbon research community.
-Version 2022 of SOCAT is available.
-Automation of SOCAT data upload now enables annual, public releases of SOCAT.
-SOCAT has made a Voluntary Commitment to the 2017 UN Conference for Annual, public releases of the Surface Ocean CO2 Atlas (#OceanAction20464) and contributes to UN Sustainable Development Goal 14.3.1 (Ocean Acidification).
-Recent SOCAT-based estimates indicate that the ocean carbon sink is more variable on year-to-year and decadal time scales than ocean biogeochemical models indicate.
+I contribute to these aims as chair of the Surface Ocean CO2 Atlas (SOCAT), a high-profile synthesis activity by the international marine carbon research community.
+SOCAT version 2025 has 50 million surface ocean CO2 values from the global ocean and coastal seas collected between 1957 and 2024.
+The annual SOCAT updates contribute to the Global Carbon Budget and to UN Sustainable Development Goal 14.3.1 (Ocean Acidification).
+SOCAT is key for quantification of ocean CO2 uptake and ocean acidification, providing vital information for climate policy, for example for the United Nations Convention on Climate Change (UNFCCC).

 Currently I am investigating carbon cycling in UK shelf seas and the Southern and Arctic Oceans.
-I am part of the TRICUSO, MaSCOt, PICCOLO, and GreenFeedBack research projects.
-Past research projects include CarboChange, CUSTARD, MOSAiC, COMFORT and Ocean Acidification Research.
-I have participated in 21 multidisciplinary, mostly seagoing research projects, am an author of 100 peer-reviewed articles and 5 book chapters and supervise 3 researchers and 3 PhD students.
+I am part of the TRICUSO, MaSCOt, CHALKY, PICCOLO, and GreenFeedBack research projects.
+Past research projects include CUSTARD, MOSAiC, and COMFORT and CarboChange.
+I have participated in 21 multidisciplinary, mostly seagoing research projects, am an author of 111 peer-reviewed articles and 5 book chapters and supervise 3 researchers and 3 PhD students.

 Career